-How to assess the value of a senior housing and assisted living business?
+How to assess the value of a senior housing and assisted living business in 2023.

 - Income Capitalization Approach